huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 ### Open a Pull Request on the main `huggingface/transformers` repo

-Before starting to adapt the automatically generated code, now is the time to open a "Work in progress (WIP)" pull request, *e.g.* "[WIP] Add [name of model]", in 🤗Transformers so that you and [name of teacher] can work side-by-side on integrating the model into 🤗Transformers.
+Before starting to adapt the automatically generated code, now is the time to open a "Work in progress (WIP)" pull request, *e.g.* "[WIP] Add big_bird", in 🤗Transformers so that you and patrick can work side-by-side on integrating the model into 🤗Transformers.

 You should do the following: